Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 The checks suggested in paragraph 9.3.1 can be applied by retailers and internet traders but only for new or established relationships with business customers.
 There are fewer long term relationships with customers in the retail sector and so commercial checks and other checks to prevent fraud or money laundering may be more relevant.
 But there’ll be situations, for example repeat or pre-ordered bulk sales to business customers, where the checks in paragraph 9.3.1 will also be relevant to retailers and internet traders.

-If cannot carry out the necessary checks to satisfy yourself of your customer’s credentials and, in particular, that a VAT registration number which has been quoted belongs to that person, then VAT should be charged in the normal way.
+If you cannot carry out the necessary checks to satisfy yourself of your customer’s credentials and, in particular, that a VAT registration number which has been quoted belongs to that person, then VAT should be charged in the normal way.
 HMRC expect this to be the norm for most retail sales.

 Where a customer is VAT registered but is trying to disaggregate its purchases to avoid the reverse charge, see paragraph 9.3.3 you should charge VAT in the normal way to avoid the risk of the tax not being accounted for properly.